These are simple proof of concept applications:

-‘Cut Outs’ will provide free access to thousands of such score exercises.
-Crucially, the user (student or teacher) will be able to tailor the exercises to their requirements.
+‘Cut Outs’ provides free access to thousands of such score exercises.
+Crucially, the user (student or teacher) can be able to tailor the exercises to their requirements.
 For instance, one commonly used exercise of this kind takes a Bach ‘chorale’ (hymn), leaves the hymn tune in place, and cuts out the other, accompanying parts at the ends of musical phrases.
-‘Cuts Outs’ will enable users to download any of the Bach chorales adapted according to their requirements: with any number of accompanying parts missing, and with any span removed, from a single chord to completely empty accompanying parts.
-It will also offer a sequential ‘course’ whereby users can download exercises of progressively increasing difficulty and compare their work with the original chorale.
-The image below gives a sense of all this.
-This is part of a ‘solution’ file: Bach’s original chorale, with the notes that have been removed from the exercise highlighted in read (four beats up to each cadence, in the alto and tenor parts).
+‘Cuts Outs’ enables users to download any of the Bach chorales adapted according to their requirements: with any number of accompanying parts missing, and with any span removed, from a single chord to completely empty accompanying parts.
+We also have plans to offer a sequential ‘course’ whereby users can follow a course with exercises of progressively increasing difficulty.

+‘Solution’ files also allow users to compare their work with the original chorale.
+The image below is from one such solution file, and gives a sense of all this.
+This shows an extract from a Bach chorale, with the notes that have been removed from the exercise highlighted in red (four beats up to each cadence, in the alto and tenor parts only).

 ‘Cut Outs’ is urgently needed partly because school and university teachers still routinely create these resources from scratch.
 Students, in turn, only have access to the relatively meagre collections amassed by their teacher (if indeed they have a teacher).
-At least as important as saving time, this project will also provide the foundation for a great democratisation of access through more sophisticated forms of teaching and learning.
+At least as important as saving time, this project seeks to provide the foundation for a great democratisation of access through more sophisticated forms of teaching and learning.

 Finally, apart from simply providing the exercises, we also offer some basic ‘hints’: prose suggestions for the student to consider along with the option to auto-complete (parts of) the exercise by following this advice literally.
 The student’s task is then to consider where that rule of thumb has not worked and to improve the result manually.